floretdemola/003-Password-Generator/README.md

 You are required to submit the following for review:

-* The URL of the deployed application.
+* The URL of the deployed application: https://floretdemola.github.io/003-Password-Generator/

 * The URL of the GitHub repository, with a unique name and a readme describing the project.